-An imposing and superb peak, showing a compact wall of grey and reddish limestone slabs, dominates the upper part of the road running from Briançon to Col du Lautaret.
-It’s the Tête de Colombe, lying in the West sector of the Cerces Massif, an interesting group situated North-West to the town of Briançon, between the best known Ecrins Massif and the Italy-France border, and bounded by two valleys showing different characters: Val de la Guisane and Val Clareé.
+An imposing and superb peak, showing a compact wall of grey and reddish limestone slabs, dominates the upper part of the road joining Briançon and Col du Lautaret.
+It’s the Tête de Colombe, lying in the West sector of the Cerces Massif, an interesting group situated North-West to the town of Briançon, between the best known Ecrins Massif and the Italy-France border.
+It is bounded by two valleys showing different characters: Val de la Guisane and Val Clareé.

 The starting point is situated along the road N91 connecting Briançon to Grenoble, 3 km. before getting the Col du Lautaret m.
 2057.